barulicm/gizmo-platform.github.io/src/code/circuit_python/setup.md

    Your device will automatically reboot and reconnect as a new drive called "CIRCUITPY".

+> [!WARNING]
+>
+> Each time you reinstall the CircuitPython runtime, any programs on your
+> Gizmo will be erased.

+> [!TIP]
+>
-If your Gizmo ever gets stuck in a way that prevents you from saving new Circuit Python code to it or if it stops showing up as the CIRCUITPY drive when you connect it, you may need to re-install the runtime by following the above steps again.
+> If your Gizmo ever gets stuck in a way that prevents you from saving new
+> Circuit Python code to it or if it stops showing up as the CIRCUITPY
+> drive when you connect it, you may need to re-install the runtime by
+> following the above steps again.

 ## Installing the Mu Editor

-[Mu](https://codewith.mu/) is a simple Python editor that is the recommended editor for Circuit Python code.
+[Mu](https://codewith.mu/) is a simple Python editor and is the recommended editor for Circuit Python code.

 If you would like more information about using the Mu editor, including an